zhzihao/QPruningKV/README.md

 # More Tokens, Lower Precision: Towards the Optimal Token-Precision Trade-off in KV Cache Compression

-This is the official implementation of our paper([arxiv](https://arxiv.org/pdf/2412.12706)), which comprehensively investigate the token-precision trade-off in KV cache compression.
+This is the official implementation of our paper([arxiv](https://arxiv.org/pdf/2412.12706)).
+In this papaer, we comprehensively investigate the token-precision trade-off in KV cache compression.
+Experiments demonstrate that storing more tokens in the KV cache with lower precision, i.e., quantized pruning, can significantly enhance the long-context performance of LLMs.
+Furthermore, quantized pruning demonstrates notable stability across different KV pruning methods, quantization strategies, and model scales, and show particular improvement in retrieval-related tasks.

 ## News
 - [2025-01-5] Our method has been added to [KVCache-Factory](https://github.com/Zefan-Cai/KVCache-Factory/tree/main)!

-## Performence
+## Highlight Results

-Experiments demonstrate that storing more tokens in the KV cache with lower precision can significantly enhance the long-context performance of LLMs.
+Quantized pruning demonstrates notable stability across different KV pruning methods.

 <p align="center">
     <img src="assets/table.png" width="100%"> <br>
 </p>

+Experiments demonstrate that storing more tokens in the KV cache with lower precision can significantly enhance the long-context performance of LLMs under different budgets.

 <p align="center">
     <img src="assets/budget.png" width="100%"> <br>